Lady apple

 The Lady is a historic apple cultivar originating in Brittany, France in at least 1628.
 The cultivar has gained a variety of known names in English, and is commonly referred to as Api or the Lady Apple.
 As a seedling, the apple has the names Helen and Highland Beauty.
 The cultivar is known for its miniature "tiny" size, generally less than 2 inches in diameter.
 Its harvest time is late August and September within the Southern United States and later in higher elevations and attitudes, up to late October and early November.
-They are used for "dessert, cooking, cider making, and decoration," particularly during winter holidays where they are used for decorating in Christmas wreaths and garlands.
+They are used for "dessert, cooking, cider making, and decoration," particularly during winter holidays when they are used for decorating in Christmas wreaths and garlands.

 History

 In 1628, the apple was first recorded in the Api forest of Brittany, France.
 The variety flourished after being transported to America by European colonists.
 After the American Civil War, the apple has been exported from Virginia to Europe at prices of 10 to 30 dollars per barrel, which is more than quadruple the price of other apple varieties.

 André Leroy thoroughly describes the Pomme d'Api fruits, history, and trees in his 1873 Dictionnaire de pomologie (Dictionary of apples).
 They are also the namesake of Jacques Offenbach's 1873 opérette, Pomme d'api.

-A common claim is that the apple originates at the times of the Roman empire as the "Appian apple" described by Pliny the Elder in the first century.
+A common claim is that the apple originates at the times of the Roman Empire as the "Appian apple" described by Pliny the Elder in the first century.
 In that regard, the fruit is stated to originate as cultivated by an Etruscan farmer Appius in honour of Theophrastus's botanical works.
 The apple has then been grown at the orchards that the Romans have established in the regions of Spain, France, and Britain.
 However, a connection to the Roman apple is disputed by continental pomologists.

 Infestation

 The apple tree is often subject to infestations from the apple-seed chalcid.
-In a 1914 study, Cyrus R. Crosby has noted that two thirds of the examined Lady apples from an orchid have been heavily infested by the wasp.
+In a 1914 study, Cyrus R. Crosby has noted that two thirds of the examined Lady apples from an orchard have been heavily infested by the wasp.
 The Lady apple's smaller size allows the apple-seed chalcid's ovipositor to reach the seeds of the fruit, which it is unable to do with most other commercial apple varieties.